 1. Aerobics or "cardio."
 Run, swim, bike, walk, hike, climb, skate, ski, etc. This is endurance training.
 It's good for "type I" (slow twitch) muscle fibres, which require only 24 hours to recover.
 Aerobic fitness involves breaking down stored fuel 16 times more efficiently in the presence of oxygen, and it confers endurance and long life.
 You have to move enough to breathe hard and deeply, and keep at it for an extended period, for substantial portions of an hour, or more.
 It charges you up on endorphins as an added benefit, and prevents or heals a host of inflammatory illnesses (though not "all" of them). .

 4. Lifestyle fitness.
 You can't just lock exercise into a scheduled time slot each day.
-You will STILL die years early.
+You will STILL die years earlier than necessary.
 You have to incorporate exercise into your daily routines.
 There are 1-minute and 4-minute workouts you can do at almost any point throughout the day.
 You can park your car and walk, invent excuses to get out of your chair, take the stairs – not the elevator, walk for pleasure, change your position, get involved in physical recreational activities, etc. Fitness has to be part of your lifestyle, or you're not getting it!

 In brief, to benefit by exercise, you need to incorporate all five of the above strategies in your exercise plan.

 Here is the good news: Strength, core and short-burst training are EASILY combined, so we can beneficially treat these three as one group (by planning our workouts thoughtfully).
 Bursts are also easily incorporated in aerobic and lifestyle activities, so short-burst fitness can be fit into many places throughout the day.
 And yes, the research confirms... as few as three 20-60 second bursts of higher-intensity exercise within a workout session of only 4 to 30 minutes in total can have measurable long-term benefits.
 Similarly, on the other side of the coin, 15 minutes a day is sufficient to win the endurance benefits of aerobic (cardiovascular) exercise.
 So you ARE NOT wasting your time to be trying out workouts even of just a few minutes in length.